PayFabric/APIs/PayFabric/Sections/Transactions.md

   }
 }
 </pre>
-<b>Note:</b> CaptureComplete = true means this is the last capture transaction, no capture allowed for the original authorization transaction; CaptureComplete = false means this is not the last capture transaction, it allows to do multiple capture for the original authorization transaction.
-CaptureComplete will be set to true if pass invalid value or don't pass when capture.
-For **EVO Snap Transactions** If over capture or transactions includes tip amount or increment the original authorization, then CaptureComplete will be set to true.
-These logic does not available for other gateways' transactions.
+<b>Note:</b> CaptureComplete = true means this is the last capture transaction, no capture allowed for the original authorization transaction; CaptureComplete = false means this is not the last capture transaction, it allows to do multiple captures for the original authorization transaction.
+CaptureComplete will be set to true if pass invalid value or don't pass any value.
+For **EVO gateway profile**, If over capture or transactions include tip amount or incremental amount, CaptureComplete will be set to true automatically whatever the input value is.
+This logic is not applied with other gateways' transactions other than EVO.

 * `GET /payment/api/reference/{TransactionKey}?trxtype=VOID` or `POST /transaction/process` with following request will attempt to cancel a transaction that has already been processed successfully with a payment gateway.
 PayFabric attempts to reverse the transaction by submitting a VOID transaction before settlement with the bank, if cancellation is not possible a refund (credit) must be performed.